How to include your grandchild in your financial plan

 In general, assets owned by your grandchildren (custodial accounts) will reduce eligibility for financial aid more than assets owned by their parents.
 If you think your grandchildren might want to apply for financial aid and could otherwise qualify, you may want to consider structuring your gifts to reduce any potential impact on their future financial aid eligibility.

 For instance, assets owned by a grandparent or a trust for the grandchild’s benefit are generally not counted at all in a financial aid application.
 However, income of the financial aid applicant (i.e., your grandchild) generally will reduce eligibility for aid.
-Distributions from trusts or from grandparent-owned 529 accounts are generally treated as the grandchild’s income—even if payments are made directly to the school—likely reducing aid eligibility.
+Distributions from trusts or from grandparent-owned 529 accounts have been treated as the grandchild’s income on the Free Application for Federal Student Aid form (FAFSA)—even if payments are made directly to the school—reducing aid eligibility.
+Under a 2021 law, distributions from grandparent-owned 529 accounts were not going to be reported on the new FAFSA, which was supposed to have been released in October 2022 for the 2023-2024 school year.
+The release of that form was delayed; if you are filling out the FAFSA, check it carefully or work with a financial aid consultant or other professional to make sure that distributions from a grandparent-owned 529 account won’t affect the student’s financial aid.

 Communicate with your advisor if you’d like to talk through how best to gift assets to your loved ones, including your grandchildren.